ONLYOFFICE/docspace-api-sdk-php/docs/Api/FilesFoldersApi.md

 getFolderByFolderId($folder_id, $user_id_or_group_id, $filter_type, $room_id, $exclude_subject, $apply_filter_option, $extension, $search_area, $forms_item_key, $forms_item_type, $count, $start_index, $sort_by, $sort_order, $filter_value, $location): \OpenAPI\Client\Model\FolderContentIntegerWrapper
 ```

+Get a folder by ID
+Returns the detailed list of files and folders located in the folder with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-folder-by-folder-id/).